 - AC/DC's Angus Young originally became a member of the band while he was still in high school, and so wore a school uniform — his real one — on stage.
 Decades later, and he still has his distinctive schoolboy look with full uniform.

 - In the The Hitchhiker's Guide to the Galaxy radio plays and the novels, television series, movie, comic books, and video games based on them, Arthur Dent is rushed out of his house one morning in his dressing gown (what Americans would call a bathrobe and slippers) and doesn't change out of them for years, despite (eventually) having ample opportunity to do so.

 - Street Fighter

-- In the opening of Chuck Rock, Chuck's Loin Cloth is in the wash, so he puts on some leaves instead.
+- In the opening of Chuck Rock, Chuck's Loincloth is in the wash, so he puts on some leaves instead.
 He's still wearing those leaves in the sequel, which takes place years later.

-- In Raidou Kuzunoha VS The Soulless Army Raidou Kuzunoha is 17 and was, until his current apprenticeship/cover, a student, hence his school uniform.
-Raidou Kuzunoha vs. King Abaddon may or may not take place 3 years latter (A character that loves to break the fourth wall says you haven't met for 3 years and the games have a release gap of 3 years and the characters all act like noticeable time has passed), but Raidou still wears the uniform.
+- In Raidou Kuzunoha vs. The Soulless Army Raidou Kuzunoha is 17 and was, until his current apprenticeship/cover, a student, hence his school uniform.
+Raidou Kuzunoha vs. King Abaddon may or may not take place 3 years later (A character that loves to break the fourth wall says you haven't met for 3 years and the games have a release gap of 3 years and the characters all act like noticeable time has passed), but Raidou still wears the uniform.